Arttuv/arttuv-website/src/content/writings/agile-still-relevant-in-2024.md

 tags: ["dev"]
 mastodon: "112840282925802410"
 summary: "It has been surprisingly common to see critique towards agile lately.
 I find it a bit odd, having seen the waterfall world and how much more humane agile has been.
 It can be easy to overlook how fundamental agile principles remain for surviving fast-paced, complex software projects."
+updates:
+  - date: "2025.01.19"
+    text: "I Modified the text a lot and removed parts not relevant to main point."
 ---

 ## Agile is a mindset to survive in a complex environment